-Note 37 - Pension Schemes Accounted for as Defined Contribution Schemes a) Participation in Pension Schemes
+Note 37 - Pension Schemes Accounted for as Defined Contribution Schemes

 As part of the terms and conditions of employment of its officers and other employees, the OPFCC offers retirement benefits.
 Although these benefits will not actually be payable until the employees retire, the OPFCC has a commitment to make the payments that need to be disclosed at the time that employees earn their future entitlement.